 After refining your rule set, run them against the captures you generated during previous attacks.
 The same attack may have happened before you were even aware it existed!
 There may have also been details about previous attacks and the scope of your exposure that your new rules can reveal.

 By using a centralized system for all of your packet capture data, you can provide a way for your team to work with, annotate, and share analysis notes.
+Build default profiles with useful filters and views so entry level analysts and experts can easily work together.
 As you progress through the incident response lifecycle, you’ll be able to avoid miscommunication and repeating the same analysis steps over again.

 A centralized system can also help when reporting an incident later.
-Being able to easily share jointly-analyzed packet data in reports and standard procedures will solidify your case for the steps that are taken.
+Being able to easily share jointly-analyzed packet data, including alert views and Zeek logs in reports will solidify your case for the steps that are taken.
 The ability to share captures with your team, CISO, and customers will help keep everyone on the same page and provide transparency that will help your overall organization.

 Want to see more?
 Here’s a webinar where Tom gives a clinic of an entire incident response with an actual malware event.